The Early Cricket Library

 Skirting the Boundary – A History of Women’s Cricket – Isabelle Duncan (2013)

-Cricket and Community in England: 1800 to the Present Day â
+Cricket and Community in England: 1800 to the Present Day –

 Peter Davies (Author), Robert Light – 2015

 The book has two main goals: to provide readers with an accessible introduction to the history of grassroots cricket in England and to supply a clear overview of the different phases of this history.
-Notwithstanding the title, there is an excellent chapter on Eighteenth Century cricket which can be read here.

-The Lord of Lord’s – The life and times of lord Frederick Beauclerk – Mike Thompson (2017)
+The Lord of Lord’s – The life and times of Lord Frederick Beauclerk – Mike Thompson (2017)

 The only biography amongst this collection of books.
 A very well researched book about the cricketer who dominated the early part of Nineteenth Century cricket.
 He made his debut at Lord’s first ground on 2 June 1791, so so is relevant to our period as well.
 It contains much valuable general information about cricket of the period.